 It’s also worth thinking about the frequency of a deeper clean based on where your rug is.
 Floor coverings subjected to outdoor shoes, spills, and pets on a daily basis need to be cleaned at least every two months ideally; for rugs in other areas a deep clean at least twice a year is recommended.

 If you really want to get into the nitty-gritty, we've got a whole guide on how to clean a rug, whether it's made from cotton, jute, or even sheepskin.

 If you have dogs or cats living with you, you’re going to need to clean a floor or two more frequently.
 Ideally, you should be vacuuming daily.

 This goes for both animals that do and don’t shed.
 Pets that go outside don’t have the option of taking off their shoes, so they can bring bacteria into the house.
 And, furry friends that do shed will leave hair and dander all over your floors.
 Letting that build-up can cause inhabitants to experience allergic reactions, even if they don’t have a pet allergy.
 Not to mention, it's just plain gross.

 Frequent vacuuming can also do wonders to keep dog smell at bay.
-Consider investing in one of the best vacuums for pet hair or an automated vacuum (like a Roomba (opens in new tab)) to do some of the work for you.
+Consider investing in one of the best vacuums for pet hair or a robot vacuum to do some of the work for you.
 It’s also wise to invest in a carpet cleaner or hire a professional steam cleaning service yearly.

 And (particularly if you have a young pup or a dog that gets excited), you've probably had to clear up an accident or two.
 So knowing how to clean urine properly (including cleaning with baking soda) will help relieve your home of that pungent ammonia-like odor.